 One executive said that phase of industry retrenchment might be coming to an end.

 "I think the next wave of changes will be related to pricing rather than credit," said Jeff Cashmer, senior vice president of national sales at Radian Guaranty Inc., a Philadelphia mortgage insurer.

 "We will be out in the next couple of weeks with our price changes, increases for the most part," he said.

 One bright spot in the mortgage industry is borrowing insured by the Federal Housing Administration, which last month expanded eligibility for its FHASecure loans.

-That program, announced in September, was initially only for borrowers who were facing delinquency because their adjustable-rate mortgage had become too expensive, but otherwise had sound credit.
+That program, announced last September, was initially only for borrowers who were facing delinquency because their adjustable-rate mortgage had become too expensive but otherwise had sound credit.
 The problem was that borrowers only had those loans in the first place if they had poor credit.

 It is too soon to say how effective the expanded program will be.